-1 Commonwealth of Australia (2019) National Medicines Policy
+1 Commonwealth of Australia (2019) National Medicines Policy.

-2 Commonwealth of Australia (2002) National Strategy for Quality Use of Medicines
+2 Commonwealth of Australia (2002) National Strategy for Quality Use of Medicines.

 - 4.2.
-The AMA supports the principles of the Pharmaceutical Benefits Scheme (PBS) to provide universal access to appropriate medicines through registered medical practitioners in an effective, efficient and equitable manner, and encourages the development of PBS policy that contributes to optimal patient care. - 4.3.
+Recognising that medicines shortages have become increasingly common in Australia and present a serious risk to patients, the AMA supports comprehensive strategies to address these, including the domestic manufacturing of medicines, to: - a) Reduce negative impacts and risks to patients posed by shortages of imported medications - b) Create sovereign industrial capability to manufacture medications to ensure the adequate security in times of serious disruption to overseas supply chains - c) Enhance Australia's medicine and vaccine research and development capabilities. - 4.3.
+The AMA supports the principles of the Pharmaceutical Benefits Scheme (PBS) to provide universal access to appropriate medicines through registered medical practitioners in an effective, efficient and equitable manner, and encourages the development of PBS policy that contributes to optimal patient care. - 4.4.
 The PBS safety net plays a vital role in improving access to medicines by limiting the out of pocket expenses for people who use a large number of prescribed medicines within a calendar year.
-The Government has an obligation to ensure any policy changes to the PBS safety net do not impact on timely access to affordable medicines for all Australians. - 4.4.
+The Government has an obligation to ensure any policy changes to the PBS safety net do not impact on timely access to affordable medicines for all Australians. - 4.5.
 The AMA supports the independence and transparency of PBS listing and pricing functions through the Pharmaceutical Benefits Advisory Committee (PBAC).
 The PBAC plays a fundamental role in ensuring that the PBS subsidises safe, effective and affordable medicines and must be allowed to make decisions independently and free from political interference and sectional interests.
-The PBAC process is an evidence-based and equitable system for providing affordable, sustainable access to cost-effective medicines for all Australians. - 4.5.
+The PBAC process is an evidence-based and equitable system for providing affordable, sustainable access to cost-effective medicines for all Australians. - 4.6.
 The AMA upholds that medical practitioners must maintain clinical independence in order to make the best treatment recommendations for patients, based on current evidence.
-It is vital that the medical profession remains independent to make their own clinical judgments regarding treatment recommendations. - 4.6.
+It is vital that the medical profession remains independent to make their own clinical judgments regarding treatment recommendations. - 4.7.
 The AMA encourages medical practitioners to offer generic or biosimilar medicine choices when it is safe and appropriate to do so, and to discuss these options with patients.
 The AMA opposes any compulsion on medical practitioners to prescribe a generic or biosimilar medicine.
-There are good clinical reasons why generic or biosimilar medicines are not appropriate for some patients. - 4.7.
-'Off-label prescribing' is the prescription of a registered medicine for a use that is not included in the product information approved by the TGA, including when the medicine is prescribed or administered for another indication, at a different dose, via an alternate route of administration, or for a patient of an age or gender outside the registered use. - 4.8.
+There are good clinical reasons why generic or biosimilar medicines are not appropriate for some patients. - 4.8.
+'Off-label prescribing' is the prescription of a registered medicine for a use that is not included in the product information approved by the TGA, including when the medicine is prescribed or administered for another indication, at a different dose, via an alternate route of administration, or for a patient of an age or gender outside the registered use. - 4.9.
 Off-label prescribing may be clinically appropriate, but there are clinical, safety, ethical, medico-legal and financial issues related to off-label use.
 The AMA supports the guiding principles for the quality use of off-label medicines developed by the Council of Australian Therapeutic Advisory Groups for public hospitals3.
-These principles should also guide private practice where relevant, in particular: - (a) off-label use of a medicine should only be considered when other options are unavailable, exhausted, not tolerated or unsuitable - (b) the patient/carer must be involved in decision-making - (c) outcomes, effectiveness and adverse events should be monitored and reported to facilitate evidence-based decisions. - 4.9.
-There are certain situations where a face-to-face consultation in order to prescribe medicines may be impractical e.g. rural and remote areas.
-In these situations, the AMA supports the prescription of medicines related to clinical care by telephone or electronic means where the medical practitioner has determined it is clinically safe to do so, a face-to-face consultation is not immediately required, and where systems are in place to record this communication in the patient record.
-Further policy specific to these kinds of consultations is provided in the AMA position statement Technology-based patient consultations 2013.
+These principles should also guide private practice where relevant, in particular: - a) off-label use of a medicine should only be considered when other options are unavailable, exhausted, not tolerated or unsuitable - b) the patient/carer must be involved in decision-making - c) outcomes, effectiveness and adverse events should be monitored and reported to facilitate evidence-based decisions.

-3 Council of Australian Therapeutic Advisory Groups (2013) Rethinking Medicines Decision-making in Australian Hospitals: guiding principles for the quality use of off-label medicines
+3 Council of Australian Therapeutic Advisory Groups (2013) Rethinking Medicines Decision-making in Australian Hospitals: guiding principles for the quality use of off-label medicines.